lafeber/fullcalendar-appia/README.md

 # Async remote events from the ONS suite

+This is a demonstration repository.
+If you don't want to use docker for your remote resources, this is a nice and lightweight alternative.

-We use a local openapi server in the Procfile to generate a server built from consuming.yml
+We use a local openapi server in the Procfile to generate a server built from your consuming appia.yml

 ![Screenshot](screenshot.png)

-The fullcalendar backend code is a bit hacky / vibe coded, that's not the purpose of this repo.
+NB: The fullcalendar backend controller code is a bit hacky / vibe coded, that's not the purpose of this repo.

+The appia wrappers are in the `app/concerns` folder and contain some logic to convert remote json to fullcalendar event json.
+It can be done in a nicer way but that's outside the scope of this project.

+Most of the remote info is in the `/openapi` folder.
+I'm a bit on the fence on creating separate files for each schema, so in presence logs they're all in one file.

+The groupcare API is deprecated, hence it's not used.

 ## Why this and not amoretto?